The Godfather (soundtrack): Background and recording

+Release

-There was a soundtrack released for the film in 1972 in vinyl form by Paramount Records, on CD in 1991 by Geffen Records, and digitally by Geffen on August 18, 2005.
-The album contains over 31 minutes of music coming from the film, with most being composed by Rota, along with a song from Coppola and one by Johnny Farrow and Marty Symes.
+The soundtrack for the film was released on LP in 1972 by Paramount Records and on CD in 1991 by MCA Records.
+The album contains 31 minutes of music coming from the film, with most being composed by Rota, along with a song from Coppola and one by Johnny Farrow and Marty Symes.
 There were 29 recordings of Nino Rota's music on the market by April 1972, specifically the songs recorded were "The Godfather Waltz", "Speak Softly Love," and "Love Theme from The Godfather."
 It was expected more recordings would be hitting the market as the year went on.

-Reception
+Critical reception and accolades

 The soundtrack was well received by music critics.
 The United Press International's William D. Laffler wrote that the "Main Title" was a "haunting piece of music which generates nostalgic longing for things past and a foreboding underlying theme."
 He felt that the soundtrack grows on the listener with each play and predicted it would become one of the biggest sellers in the calendar year.
 William J. Knittle Jr. of the Daily News–Post felt Rota's titular theme was why The Godfather was "close to being the perfect American film."
 He continued by stating Rota broke from his "usual lush string tour de force."
-He felt the music was "meaningful and involving," while the use of cello and cornet solos demonstrated the isolation and insulation of the Corleone family.
-He closed by saying the music showed Italian influence and had a natural progression.
-The Journal and Couriers Bernard Drew felt Rota's musical pieces were haunting and "bridged gaps and served as a reminder of how things were."
+He described the music was "meaningful and involving," while explaining that the use of cello and cornet solos demonstrated the isolation and insulation of the Corleone family.
+He closed the review by saying the music showed Italian influence and had a natural progression.
+The Journal and Courier's Bernard Drew felt Rota's musical pieces were haunting and "bridged gaps and served as a reminder of how things were."

-Harry Haun of The Tennessean described Rota's score as "baleful," but felt it kept with the pace of the movie well.
+Harry Haun of The Tennessean described Rota's score as "baleful," but felt that it kept with the pace of the movie as well.